-Course Introduction Java is platform independent, open-source object 0.4 oriented programming language enriched with free and open source libraries.
+Module Details Hrs · Course Introduction Java is platform independent, open-source object oriented programming language enriched with free and open source libraries.
 In current industrial scenario Java has the broad industry support and is prerequisite with many allied technologies like Advanced Java, Java Server Pages, and Android Application Development.
 Thus, current industrial trends necessitate acquiring Java knowledge for graduates.
-01 Introduction to Java Learning Objective: Learner is expected to gain proficiency in concept of programming tokens like variables, data types, operators, control structures, function.
-Also expected to apply the concepts for writing program Contents: Java Architecture, Language Basics: Path, class path, command line argument, keywords, basic data types and types of operators, Flow control Statements: if, if-else, nested if, switch, while, do-while, for, enhanced for, break and continue, Arrays: one- and two-dimensional array 11 li Siii-I I I I I I I I I I I I I I I I I I ibraries.
-In current industrial scenario Java has the broad industry support and is prerequisite with many allied technologies like Advanced Java, Java Berver Pages, and Android Application Development.
-Thus, current adustrial trends necessitate acquiring Java knowledge for graduates.
-Introduction to Java Learning Objective: Learner is expected to gain proficiency in concept of programming tokens like variables, lata types, operators, control structures, function.
-Also expected to apply the concepts for writing program Contents: ava Architecture, Language Basics: Path, class path, command line rgument, keywords, basic data types and types of operators, Flow control statements: if, if-else, nested if, switch, while, do-while, for, enhanced for, arguments and generate the output in the required format.
+01 01.
+Introduction to Java Learning Objective: Learner is expected to gain proficiency in concept of programming tokens like variables, data types, operators, control structures, function.
+Also expected to apply the concepts for writing program Contents: 11 Java Architecture, Language Basics: Path, class path, command line argument, keywords, basic data types and types of operators, Flow control Statements: if, if-else, nested if, switch, while, do-while, for, enhanced for, break and continue, Arrays: one- and two-dimensional array Task 1: Write a Program that accepts two Strings as command line arguments and generate the output in the required format.